Top

 How Long Do I Have to Pursue a Brain Injury Lawsuit?

 Like other types of personal injury claims, brain injury claims are subject to a legal time limit commonly known as a “statute of limitations.”
 In California, the statute of limitations for pursuing a brain injury lawsuit is generally two years.
 This means you have a time window of two years from the date of the injury to file a lawsuit in court.
-If you fail to initiate legal action within this period, you may lose your right to seek compensation for the brain injury through a lawsuit.
+Understanding this timeline is crucial, as exceeding it can nullify the opportunity to seek justice.
+It is crucial to be aware of this time limit, as exceptions to the statute of limitations are rare and often difficult to prove.
+However, there may be certain circumstances that could toll or pause the statute, such as delayed discovery of the injury or if the injured person is a minor.
+Consulting with a legal professional will help navigate these potential exceptions.

 Is It Worth It to Hire an Attorney for a TBI Claim?

 If you are concerned about the legal stress associated with a claim, hiring an attorney might be the perfect solution for you.
 An attorney will handle all the legal aspects of your injury while you focus on your health.
+Our team is dedicated to relieving clients of this burden, allowing them to concentrate on recovery.

 See What Our Clients Have to Say About Us